They are not wrong with this sign.

 Mile 39

 Finally, after an hour and a half from Gerlach, the first reassurance sign of Soldier Meadows appeared.
 This sign was nailed to the fence of the Willow Ranch.
 The Little High Rock Range on the left marked another desert wilderness area.
-The wilderness boundary begins the minute you step foot off the road.
 Only 21 miles to go!

 Mile 44

 You can't get much lonelier than this.
 Out here, your only compasses are landmarks.
-For the next eight miles, the Soldier Meadows Road is all sage and stark vistas.
+For the next eight miles, the Soldier Meadows Road is all sage and stark vistas with very little in the way of waypoints.
 The Little High Rock Canyon Wilderness lies on the left while Pahute Peak Wilderness spans your view on the right.
 Both of these areas see very few visitors.
 Time it right and you will have them all to yourself.

 Mile 52